 Pupil Equity Fund (PEF) monies have been spent on additional Acting Principal Teacher and Class Teacher time.
-This time focused upon several key developments.
-Firstly, the development of a shared, whole school approach and language for emotional and social health & wellbeing, including the profiling and assessment of this.
-As part of this development, targeted cohorts of families were identified for additional support within this.
+The use of this time focused upon two key development areas.
+Firstly, the embedding of a shared, whole school approach and language for emotional and social health & wellbeing, including the profiling and assessment of this.
+As a central focus of this development, targeted cohorts of families were identified for additional support within this.
 Secondly, PEF monies have targeted early intervention in literacy.
-In particular, targeted groups of children in P1-P3 received additional teaching time focused upon identified aspects of core literacy.
-Thirdly, we have successfully developed a new learning space and resources called 'The Den', which is being effectively used to support nurture group, other targeted cohorts, for parent-child learning activities, and for parental workshops.
+In particular, targeted groups of children in P1-P3 received additional teaching time focused upon identified aspects of core literacy and parental engagement has been a vital part of this development.